SuperHouse/esp-open-rtos/extras/lis3dh/README.md

 ## Full Example

 ```
+/* -- use following constants to define the example mode ----------- */

 // #define SPI_USED     // SPI interface is used, otherwise I2C
 // #define FIFO_MODE    // multiple sample read mode
 // #define INT_DATA     // data interrupts used (data ready and FIFO status)